comp426-2022-spring/a99-achernar/README.md

 Full API Documentation can be found under `/docs` directory.

 ## Team Information
 This Covid Dashboard is implemented by Team Achernar from COMP 426, Spring 2022.
-Team details can be found under `/docs` directory.
+Team details can be found under `/docs/plan.txt`.

 ## Data Source
 The data used to implement this dashboard is from North Carolina Department of Health and Human Services(NCDHHS), Link to data: https://covid19.ncdhhs.gov/dashboard/data-behind-dashboards